How To Write Sample Email To Approach New Client (+ Templates)

 Practically, you can do this with an omnichannel or multichannel outreach.
 See the difference here.

 And for a more hands-on approach, you can build outreach “if-this-then-that” flows based on triggers and actions.
+We call these Smart Campaignswhich can fetch up to 3x the reply rate from your dream clients.

 Finally, if this looks too overwhelming, don’t worry.
 You can simply use proven outreach flows and templates from our marketing funnel automation guide to save time.